DIS-CompIQ/DIS-Developer-Assessment/readme.md

 # Deploying to Production

-For production you must change database from the in-memory to your desired SQL server by updating builder services with your SQL server's information.
+For production you must change database from the `fugazi.db` to your desired SQL server by updating builder services with your SQL server's information.
 In `Program.cs` update:
 ``` cs
 builder.services.AddDbContext<FugaziContext>(options => options.UseSqlServer(Configuration.GetConnectionString("YourConnectionStrings")));
 ```